candostyavuz/candost_DamnVulnerableDefi/README.md

 After completing each challenge, I will document my findings, takeaways and my mental model to exploit the target asset.

 Solutions can be found in `./test` directory under the relevant challenge directory.

-Attacker can be found in `./contracts` directory under the relevant challenge directory.
+Attacker contracts can be found in `./contracts` directory under the relevant challenge directory.

 🥷🏻 [Can Dost Yavuz](https://twitter.com/0xDost)